 - Protect children and other vulnerable residents by providing for childcare and stopgap funding for emergency situations

 What sets WorkFirst apart from other reform initiatives is the commitment to go beyond simply mandating participants to find work.

 WorkFirst enables participants to gain the skills necessary for higher wages, better jobs, and further advancement.
 As this goal is achieved, savings from reduced caseloads have been reinvested in targeted supports that help participants be more employable and move up the wage ladder.

-In order to access e-JAS, college representatives must complete and submit the Notice of Non-Disclosure to Deb Knackstedt via email (PDF) or fax at 360-704-4418.
+In order to access e-JAS, college representatives must complete and submit the Notice of Non-Disclosure via fax to (360) 704-4418 or scan and email it to Deb Knackstedt, Program Manager.

 College staff may sign up for the SBCTC WorkFirst listserv to receive the latest program updates.

-For more information about the WorkFirst program in general, contact Rick Krauss.
+For more information about the WorkFirst program in general, contact Kelli Johnston.